ocimar84/holidays/README.md

 # Acknowledgements

-I would like to express my heartfelt gratitude to my brotherVitor Mateus  for his unwavering support and encouragement from him throughout the entire construction of this website.
+I would like to express my heartfelt gratitude to my brother Vitor Mateus for his unwavering support and encouragement from him throughout the entire construction of this website.
 His invaluable feedback and assistance from him have been instrumental in shaping the project.

 I would also like to extend my sincere appreciation to my mentor Malia for his guidance and expertise.
 Their mentorship has been invaluable in enhancing my skills and providing valuable insights during the development process.